Julppe/end-to-end-steering/README.md

 The training scripts generates three output files when it completes:

-- weights: By default saved to the weights folder.
+- **weights**: By default saved to the weights folder.
-- errors.csv: A CSV file containing training and validation errors for each training batch.
+- **errors.csv**: A CSV file containing training and validation errors for each training batch.
 By default saved to the outputs folder.
-- errors.png: A quick plot showing the evolution of the training and validation errors during training.
+- **errors.png**: A quick plot showing the evolution of the training and validation errors during training.
 By default saved to the outputs folder and regenerated every batch based on a moving average of the last 20 batches.

 The default naming format for the output files is this: ```[modelname]_[itlm/no_itlm]_[augs/no_augs]_[alpha*100].[file_format]```